The cast of The Mandalorian explains why the show is unlike anything in Star Wars

 Early buzz around The Mandalorian is strong.
-No full-on, proper reviews yet, but the new Star Wars show kicks off in a couple of days, alongside the launch of Disney Plus, on Nov.
-12.
+There aren't any full-on, proper reviews yet, but the new Star Wars show kicks off Tuesday as the new streaming service Disney Plus launches.

 "[In] previous Star Wars films and experiences, the world[s] of good and evil are very, very defined," said Pedro Pascal, who plays the Mandalorian gunfighter himself.
 "Now that we're in a post-Empire outer reaches of the galaxy kind of world, those lines are a lot blurrier."

-Sure, this is raw promo for the show, but it's also a nice little drip feed of information for a show that, two days from release, we know very little about.
+Sure, this is raw promo for the show, but it's also a nice little drip feed of information for a show which, less than a day from release, we know very little about.
 Personally, I'm extremely excited to see a show like this set in the Star Wars universe.
 Also, hard to go wrong with Werner Herzog in the cast.
 This is going to be good.
 I need this show to be good.

-Discuss: The cast of The Mandalorian explains why the show is unlike anything in Star Wars
+Discuss: The Mandalorian cast explains why the show's unlike anything in Star Wars

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.